MOOZY: A Patient-First Foundation Model for Computational Pathology: Experiment Setup

-{\textbf{SSL Pretraining.}} We train the slide encoder using the Stage~1 self-supervised framework (\cref{sec:methodology}) on all $77{,}134$ slide feature grids, treating $20\times$ and $40\times$ grids as independent samples.
+{\textbf{SSL Pretraining.}} We train the slide encoder using the Stage~1 self-supervised framework (\cref{sec:methodology}) on all $77{,}134$ slide feature grids.
 Training uses $8$ GPUs with an effective batch of $1{,}024$ slides (micro batch $64$, $2$ accumulation steps) for $200$ epochs ($14{,}400$ optimizer steps, ${\approx}436$ GPU-hours).
 Full hyperparameters are listed in \Cref{appendix_sec:ssl_hyperparameters}.
 The encoder is a $6$-layer transformer ($d{=}768$, $12$ heads, $4$ register tokens~\cite{darcet2024vision}).
 Multi-crop sampling uses $G{=}2$ global crops of $20{\times}20$ tokens and $L{=}4$ local crops of $12{\times}12$ tokens, with block masking applied to global crops at mask ratio $\gamma \sim \mathcal{U}[0.1, 0.5]$.
 Optimization uses AdamW~\cite{loshchilov2019decoupled} with a cosine learning rate schedule and an EMA teacher whose momentum follows a cosine schedule from $\mu_0{=}0.996$ to $\mu_T{=}1.0$.